iamsayan/wp-last-modified-info/README.md

 * Allows you to add last modified timestamp in post/page's custom field.
 * Allows you to edit last modified date and time from the post edit screen and quick edit screen also.
 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
+* Elementor Dynamic Tags support with 'dateModified' schema markup.
 * And you can customize all and everything.

 ### Compatibility ###

-This plugin is fully compatible with WordPress Version 3.5 and beyond and also compatible with any WordPress theme.
+* This plugin is fully compatible with WordPress Version 3.5 and beyond and also compatible with any WordPress theme.

 ### Support ###
 * Community support via the [support forums](https://wordpress.org/support/plugin/wp-last-modified-info) at wordpress.org.